 In April 2020, the Organization entered into a promissory note agreement in the amount of \$449,400 pursuant to the Paycheck Protection Program (PPP) created by the Coronavirus Aid, Relief, and Economic Security Act (CARES) and governed by the Small Business Administration (SBA).
 The note accrues interest at one percent per annum and is scheduled to mature in April 2022.
 Up to 100 percent of the loan is forgivable when used to pay specified payroll and other costs within the qualified period (generally 24 weeks after receiving the funds).
-The loan was forgiven 100% in December of 2020 and recorded on the Statement of Activities.
+During December 2020, the loan was 100% forgiven and recorded as revenue.